danielma/museo/README.md

 These examples will be written with Minitest, but there are examples below for how to work with RSpec as well.

+_Note: all code from this guide can be found at the [museo-example](https://github.com/danielma/museo-example) repo_

 Let's start with a simple setup and write some snapshot tests.

 `app/controllers/products_controller.rb`